vlakas/Honey-Net/FTP/vsFTPd 2.3.4/README.md

 For the same package you can either download it manually from my GitHub account and replace it in the Dockerfile or replace the line RUN wget https://www.exploit-db.com/apps/2ea5d19978710527bb7444d93b67767a-vsftpd-2.3.4.tar.gz with the link that downloads the new file hosted on GitHub such as: https://github.com/n-ks/Honey-Net/raw/master/FTP/vsFTPd%202.3.4/2ea5d19978710527bb7444d93b67767a-vsftpd-2.3.4.tar.gz

 This is just in case Exploit DB stops serving the broken applications one day, so yo have it here as well.

+If everything worked as it should, you should have a running container serving the new bait.
+To test this you can do a small Nmap scan from another machine:

+`root@kali-nks:~# nmap -Pn -sV -T4 192.168.1.3
+Starting Nmap 7.70 ( https://nmap.org ) at 2018-05-30 09:52 CEST
+Nmap scan report for 192.168.1.3
+Host is up (0.000093s latency).
+Not shown: 998 closed ports
+PORT   STATE SERVICE VERSION
+21/tcp open  ftp     vsftpd 2.3.4`

+If this is what you see, this is what attackers will see as well.